csuJC/renjie123.github.io/_pages/about.md

   - /about.html
 ---

 👋 Welcome to my personal academic website!
 I am Renjie Gu, from Jiangyin City, Jiangsu Province, currently an undergraduate student majoring in Computer Science and Technology at Central South University, passionate about the application of computer technology!
-What's more, I'm interested in trustworthy AI,T2I and LLM/MLLM.I am currently working as a research assistant at the Nanyang Technological University, Singapore, collaborating with [Prof. Yiming Li](https://liyiming.tech/) and [Boheng Li](https://antigonerandy.github.io/). 🔥
+What's more, I'm interested in **trustworthy AI,T2I and LLM/MLLM**.I am currently working as a research assistant at the Nanyang Technological University, Singapore, collaborating with [Prof. Yiming Li](https://liyiming.tech/) and [Boheng Li](https://antigonerandy.github.io/). 🔥

 Education & Experience 🎓
 ======